 I have experience of dealing with people from a broad range of backgrounds on a wide variety of issues and difficulties.
-I provide regular long-term psychotherapy and counselling, and short-term therapy which uses elements of DIT, CBT and mindfulness in a safe and non judgmental setting.
+I provide regular long-term psychotherapy and counselling, and short-term therapy, including CBT, Mentalisation based therapy and Mindfulness in a safe and non judgmental setting.

 Prior to my career as a therapist I worked as a lawyer and in the Civil service.
 I worked predominately in International relations and foreign policy.
 I am able to use my previous experience to aid my therapeutic work and have an understanding of how hard it can be to maintain emotional balance in contemporary life.
 I have experience of dealing with team dynamics, workplace stress and also tackling issues of difference and prejudice.